anthal/snom_smarthome/README.md

 ```
 * Press the configuration key on the Philips Hue Bridge
 * Crontab (crontab -e):
- * You can use the script *start_main.sh* for start per crontab and the script *get_rss.py* for update the RSS feed per crontab:
+ * You can use the script *start_main.sh* for start per crontab and the script *get_rss.py* to update the RSS feed per crontab:
 ```
 * * * * * /home/pi/snom_smarthome/CeBit2016/start_main.sh
 0 * * * * /home/pi/snom_smarthome/CeBit2016/get_rss.py